akarsh-jain-790/akarsh-jain-790/README.md

 # Hey Everyone! :wave:

-### My name is Akarsh Jain, and I'm a High School Student and a Self-Taught Developer, Currently Learning Android Development focusing on Computer Science.
+### My name is Akarsh Jain a Self-Taught Developer, Currently Learning Flutter focusing on Computer Science.

 ### About me
 - :zap: I love math, programming, data science, and books
+- 🔭 I'm a Gold medalist at <a href="https://worldskillsindia.co.in/indiaskillsjunior/">IndiaSkill Juniors 2021 </a>  National App Development Competition
 - 🌱 I’m addicted to learning and growing every day
 - :earth_africa: I am currently sharing a little bit of my knowledge to the world through my Instagram page
 - 📫 How to find me: